Affordable Gokarna Kshetra temple darshan

 This holy place is known as Bhookailasa and the Southern Varanasi.
 (Ref.
 Skandha Purana, Guru Charitra)

 Gokarna means Cow’s Ear.
 It is believed that Lord Shiva emerged from the ear of a cow (Prithvi, the Mother Earth) here.
-It is at the ear-shaped confluence of two rivers Gangavali and Aghanashini.
+It is at the ear-shaped confluence of two rivers, Gangavali and Aghanashini.
 Thus Gokarna gained global spiritual significance.
-Performing Maha Mrityunjaya Homam at Gokarna has its own very significances.
+Performing Maha Mrityunjaya Homam at Gokarna has its own very significance.

-The Rudra paada of Lord Shiva is at Gokarna.
+The Atma ling and Rudra Paada of Lord Shiva are at Gokarna.
 Hence all pujas and afterlife rituals are performed throughout the year.

-All the below listed pujas are performed by well known priests and are subject matter experts.
+Well-known priests perform all the below-listed pujas and are subject matter experts.

 Pretha samskara pooja